quentinn/share/README.md

 # Share

-Share is a web service that permit to securely share files and secrets to anyone
+Share is a web service that permit to securely share files and secrets to anyone.

 ## Install from sources